oleksandrkyetov/jsrs/jsr-305/README.md

 }
 ```
-Marking method parameters and/or return type with `@Nonnull` annotation does not prevent developers from passing `null` references to methods or calling methods on references which might be `null`, but [IntelliJ IDEA](https://www.jetbrains.com/idea/) highlights such cases and signals that something is potentially wrong with hints.
+Marking method parameters and/or return type with `@Nonnull` annotation does not prevent developers from passing `null` references to methods or calling methods on references which might be `null`, but [IntelliJ IDEA](https://www.jetbrains.com/idea/) highlights such cases and signals that something is potentially wrong using hints.
 For example, for the code below
 ```java
 public class Main {